Types of Sleep Disorder

 By Anushka Goswami, Psychologist

 Sleep disorders are a group of disorders wherein there are disturbances in the sleep pattern of an individual.
-Sleep disorders involve issues with the quality of sleep, the timing, and the amount of sleep, which may result in daytime distress and difficulty in daily life functioning.
+Sleep disorders involve issues with the quality of sleep, the timing, and the amount of sleep.
+Which may result in daytime distress and difficulty in daily life functioning.
 Sleep disorders can affect a tonne of factors related to the physical and mental health of an individual.
 It can affect the quality of life of an individual.
-Sleep-wake disorders can occur with various other physical and psychological issues such as anxiety, depression, or any other cognitive disorders.
+Sleep-wake disorders can occur with various other physical and psychological issues.
+Such as anxiety, depression, or any other cognitive disorders.

 Sleep is a very important part of our lifestyle.
 Most of the time, people and more frequently youngsters do not give much attention to the amount of sleep they get.
 Students in schools and colleges keep on staying awake till late at night, ignoring the need for sleep.
-These habits generally continue for a longer duration thus causing more frequent sleep disturbances in an individual.
+These habits generally continue for a longer duration.
+Thus causing more frequent sleep disturbances in an individual.
 There are a lot of signs and symptoms of various sleep disorders such as irregular breathing or increased movement during sleep, daytime drowsiness or sleepiness, irregular sleep and wake cycles, and difficulty in falling asleep.

 The different types of Sleep disorders are classified into ten disorders.
-In this article I will only be explaining the most common ones, which are as follows:
+In this article, I will only be explaining the most common ones, which are as follows:

-- Sleep apnea – Sleep apnea is a disorder which happens when there are interruptions during breathing while sleeping.
+- Sleep apnea – Sleep apnea is a disorder that happens when there are interruptions during breathing while sleeping.
 An individual with sleep apnea has repeated obstructions of the airway during sleep which results in snoring, gasping, or pauses in breathing.
 This results in fatigue and sleepiness during the daytime.

 Sleep is a very important part of our daily living; therefore it is also equally important that if anyone is facing any issues with sleep, they should consult a professional.
-There might be various reasons for sleep disturbances which need to be immediately addressed to a doctor for better and quicker results.
+There might be various reasons for sleep disturbances that need to be immediately addressed to a doctor for better and quicker results.